-1) Local Safe Kids Coalition – Many Safe Kids coalitions supply free or reduced price seats or have recommendations where they can be acquired.
+1) Local Safe Kids Coalition – Many Safe Kids coalitions supply free or reduced price seats or can recommend where they can be acquired in your area.
 To find a local coalition, please check the Safe Kids website.

-2) Local CPSTs – Even if you don’t have a local Safe Kids Coalition, many communities still have certified CPSTs that can direct you where to go.
+2) Local CPSTs – Even if you don’t have a local Safe Kids Coalition, many communities still have certified Child Passenger Safety Technicians (CPSTs) that can direct you where to go.
 Go to Safe Kids’ CPS Certification website and click on Find a technician/instructor on the right hand side of the page.
 This search works best if you enter only your county or larger city area.

 4) Local hospitals

-5) Local women’s and children’s services – WIC, Planned Parenthood, and/or Dept of Child Services
+5) Local women’s and children’s services – WIC, Department of Public Health, Dept of Child Services or other similar groups

 6) Call 211 for Essential Community Resources.
-If available in your area, this resource can direct you toward local resources.
+If available in your area, this service can direct you toward local resources.